Suzanne R. Jones

-Mr. Williams is long-time resident of Jackson County, attending an area high school and graduating from Jackson College, ultimately completing the Master of Public Administration program at Western Michigan University.
-He went onto a Fellowship with the Michigan Political Leadership Program at Michigan State University.
-Mr. Williams served two terms on the Jackson County Board of Commissioners, and currently, he teaches full time at Kellogg Community College.
+Mr. Williams is a long-time resident of Jackson County, attending an area high school and graduating from Jackson College, ultimately completing the Master of Public Administration program at Western Michigan University.
+He went on to a Fellowship with the Michigan Political Leadership Program at Michigan State University.
+Mr. Williams served two terms on the Jackson County Board of Commissioners, and currently, he teaches full-time at Kellogg Community College.

 Ms. Aponte is the Director of Revenue Requirements and Analysis with Consumers Energy, a CMS Energy subsidiary in Jackson, Michigan.
 In this position, she represents the Company as a Rates expert before the Michigan Public Service Commission in electric and gas regulatory proceedings.
 She was honored with the FinTech Leadership Award at the 2022 Women of Color in STEM Conference for her strong role in developing financial technology processes and being a role model for women in STEM.
 Ms. Aponte holds a Master of Business Administration from Spring Arbor University and earned her Bachelor of Accounting degree in her home country, Venezuela.

 Committed to the betterment of her community, Ms. Aponte served as a volunteer board member in the Jackson Junior Welfare League for seven years.
 Her roles included Treasurer, Vice-President, and President.
 Under her leadership, the organization funded several educational and social concern programs, benefiting thousands of community members.
 She currently serves as a member of the Jackson Community Foundation Financial Committee.